History of lacrosse

 Lacrosse has its origins in a tribal game played by eastern Woodlands Native Americans and by some Plains Indians tribes in what is now the United States of America and Canada.
 The game was extensively modified by European settlers to create its current collegiate and professional form.

 There were hundreds of native men playing a ball game with sticks.
 The game began with the ball being tossed into the air and the two sides rushing to catch it.
 Because of the large number of players involved, these games generally tended to involve a huge mob of players swarming the ball and slowly moving across the field.
 Passing the ball was thought of as a trick, and it was seen as cowardly to dodge an opponent.
 Years later lacrosse is still a popular sport played all over the world.
+The indigenous people would wear their normal clothes while playing the game.
+Using a wooden stick, they would play the game with 100–1000 players on each team, on 1.5- to 2-kilometer fields.

 Indigenous North American game

 Modern day lacrosse descends from and resembles games played by various Native American communities.
-These include games called dehontsigwaehs in Oee ("they bump hips"), Tewaaraton in Mohawk language ("little brother of war"), baaga`adowe in Ojibwe ("bump hips") and kabucha in Choctaw.
+These include games called dehontsigwaehs in Oee ("they bump hips") pronounced "de-yoon-chee-gwa-ecks", tewa:aráton in Mohawk language ("it has a dual net") pronounced "de–wa–ah–lah–doon", baaga`adowe in Ojibwe ("bump hips") and Ishtaboli or kapucha toli ("little brother of war") in Choctaw.

 Lacrosse is one of the oldest team sports in North America.
 There is evidence that a version of lacrosse originated in what is now Canada as early as the 17th century.
 Native American lacrosse was played throughout modern Canada, but was most popular around the Great Lakes, Mid-Atlantic seaboard, and American South.

 Traditional lacrosse games were sometimes semi-major events that could last several days.
 As many as 100 to 1,000 men from opposing villages or tribes would participate.
 The games were played in open plains located between the two villages, and the goals could range from 500 yd to 6 miles apart.

 Rules for these games were decided on the day before.
-Generally, there was no out-of-bounds, and the ball could not be touched with the hands.
+Generally, there were no out-of-bounds, and the ball could not be touched with the hands.
 The goals would be selected as large rocks or trees; in later years wooden posts were used.
 Playing time was often from sunup until sundown.